-For amount due from PRS Provider of collective investment scheme, the settlement terms are governed by the relevant rules and regulations as prescribed by respective countries stock exchanges.
+For amount due from Manager of Islamic collective investment schemes, the settlement terms are governed by the relevant rules and regulations as prescribed by respective countries stock exchanges.

-For unquoted sukuk, the PRS Provider regularly reviews the ratings assigned to the issuer so that the necessary steps can be taken if the ratings fall below those prescribed by the Deed.
+For unquoted sukuk, the PRS Provider regularly reviews the ratings assigned to the issuer so that necessary steps can be taken if the ratings fall below those prescribed by the Deeds.

-The settlement terms of the proceeds from the creation of units receivable by the Provider are governed by the Securities Commission's Guidelines on Private Retirement Schemes.
+The settlement terms of the proceeds from the creation of units receivable by the PRS Provider are governed by the Securities Commission's Guidelines on Private Retirement Schemes

-The maximum exposure to credit risk before any credit enhancements as at the end of the financial year is the carrying amount of the financial assets is as set out below:
+The maximum exposure to credit risk before any credit enhancements in the carrying amount of the financial assets is as set as below: